mm6/ethereum-lab3-hardhat/README.md

              Turn on when using Hardhat network for testing
 ```

 9. Using MetaMask, select the Hardhat Network.
-You will need to point to the location where you started the server (https://127.0.0.1:8545).
+You will need to point to the
+location where you started the server (https://127.0.0.1:8545) and will need
+to set the chain ID to 1337.

-10. From the shell where you started the server, copy the private key of the first account to the clipboard and import this key into MetaMask.
-Name this new account "Alice".
+10. From the shell where you started the server, copy the private key of the
+first account to the clipboard and import this key into MetaMask.
+Name this new
+account "Alice".

-11. From the shell where you started the server, copy the private key of the second account to the clipboard and import this key into MetaMask.
-Name this new account "Bob".
+11. From the shell where you started the server, copy the private key of the
+second account to the clipboard and import this key into MetaMask.
+Name this
+new account "Bob".

 E0.
 From Alice's account, send 20 ETH to BOB.
-Copy the transaction details as shown on the server's shell to your single, well labeled pdf document.
+Copy the transaction details as
+shown on the server's shell to your single, well labeled pdf document.

 E1.
 From Bob's account, send 30 ETH to Carol.
-Carol's account is the third account and we are
+Carol's account is the third
-not importing her private key into MetaMask.
-We need only her public key to perform
+account and we are not importing her private key into MetaMask.
+We need only
-the transfer.
-Copy the transaction details as shown on the server's shell to your single, well labeled pdf document.
+her public key to perform the transfer.
+Copy the transaction details as shown
+on the server's shell to your single, well labeled pdf document.